KitchenAid's Cook Processor Connect is an ambitious all-in-one appliance

 Here's a rundown of KitchenAid's full list of features:

-- Dough Blade – Knead dough for bread, pizza and pasta with this specially designed blade.
+- Dough Blade -- kneads dough for bread, pizza and pasta with a specially designed blade.

-- Egg Whip – Whip eggs, egg whites or cream with this attachment.
+- Egg Whip -- whips eggs, egg whites or cream with the attachment.

-- Mini-Bowl and MiniBlade – The mini-bowl with matching blade is perfect for smaller tasks.
+- Mini-Bowl and MiniBlade -- the mini-bowl with matching blade handle smaller tasks.

-- Inner Steamer Basket – Steam or boil fish, fruit and vegetables.
+- Inner Steamer Basket -- steams or boils fish, fruit and vegetables.

-- Integrated Ingredient Scale – The ingredient scale accurately calculates weight right in the pot.
+- Integrated Ingredient Scale -- accurately calculates weight right in the pot.

 The Cook Processor Connect is a die-cast metal construction on the outside with a stainless-steel cooking bowl.
 It is available in two colors: Candy Apple Red and Crinkle Black.
 Bowls, lids and accessories are all dishwasher safe.